 : Contains the main bot server implementation.metadata

-: Contains the Signoz client for interacting with the Signoz API.Feel free to reach out if you have any questions or need further assistance!
+: Contains internal utilities and clients.Feel free to reach out if you have any questions or need further assistance!

 Certainly!
 I’ll provide a step-by-step guide on how to add a new command to OpBot based on the information available in the provided code files.